 Unload: To release the roasted batch from the cooling tray to the container.

 Loading, discharge and unloading are the simplest steps in the roasting process and also the steps that do not require professional manpower.
-If it is full automation, an operator standing by the side of the roaster is then unnecessary.
+If it is full automation, an operator standing by the side of the coffee roasters is then unnecessary.

-- Loring roasters are all equipped with automatic loading and discharge valves
+- Loring coffee roasters are all equipped with automatic loading and discharge valves

-- The programme of Probat rasters, the PILOT roaster control system, controls over automatic loading and discharge.
+- The programme of Probat rasters, the PILOT coffee roasters control system, controls over automatic loading and discharge.

-Following the set-up profile through the computer, the roaster (person) does not need to conduct any operation during the roasting process.
+Following the set-up profile through the computer, the coffee roasters (person) does not need to conduct any operation during the roasting process.
 The functionality of replicating the profile enables the veterans and the owners to save lots of efforts on maintaining the consistency of the taste and flavour.

-The professional automatic roaster is able to make compensation according to the record and further compensate the imperfect environment condition.
+The professional automatic coffee roasters is able to make compensation according to the record and further compensate the imperfect environment condition.

 The 2 key points of professional real-time compensation: